 FastConverter is a free online tool that allows you to quickly and easily convert your images to different formats such as PNG, JPEG, WEBP, GIF, or BMP.
-All conversions happen directly in your browser, ensuring your privacy and security.
+All conversions happen directly in your browser using HTML5 Canvas technology.
+Your images are never uploaded to our servers, ensuring complete privacy and security.
+Your files remain on your device throughout the entire conversion process.

 Yes, FastConverter is completely free to use with no hidden charges, subscriptions, or premium tiers.
 There are no watermarks added to your converted images, and no registration is required.